 We were related to the Wilson family through Ike’s mom, Annie.
 Her maiden name was Sheppard, and they could trace their ancestry back to the Three Creeks community in South Arkansas, where the Moore and Sheppard families were original settlers in the 1840’s.
 Annie’s mother and my great grandfather were siblings, so Annie was called Cousin Annie by our family.
 When Pop was in a playful mood, he would call Ike, “Cud’n Ike.”

 Ike did not inherit his joking and outgoing personality from his mother.
-Cousin Annie was quiet, thoughtful and serious.
-When she was told something, she always accepted it as fact, and was lovingly known by many in the family as being gullible.
-She became the object of numerous pranks, mostly from family members.
-Ike had learned early not to tease his mother too often, because it bruised her sensitive spirit and he would usually get into trouble for it.
-Others in the family however, were not as thoughtful of her.
-Dr. Jack Sheppard, a distant cousin through the Sheppard line, was also known as a practical joker in the family, despite the fact that he also had the reputation of being a very good family doctor.
-One morning when his patient schedule was slow, he placed a telephone call to Cousin Annie and disguised his voice to give her some information that she needed to know concerning her telephone service.
-At the conclusion of the conversation, Cousin Annie thanked the caller and promised she would follow his timely advice.
-She had no idea she was talking to Dr. Jack.
+Cousin Annie was quiet, thoughtful and very serious.
+When she was told something she accepted it as fact, and was lovingly known by many as being gullible.
+She became the object of numerous pranks mostly from family members.
+Ike had learned early not to tease his mother too often, because it bruised her spirit, and he would get into trouble with her.
+Others in the family however, were not as thoughtful.
+Dr. Jack Sheppard, a distant cousin had the reputation as the number one practical joker in the family.
+He and his brother Dr. Julius were general practice physicians and both were well-liked and respected.